 Next we show that any normed BPA process can be decomposed into a parallel product of primes effectively.
 We also prove several related decidability results.
-Finally, we prove that bisimilarity is decidable in a large subclass of normed PA processes (see [BW90]), which consists of processes of the form $\Delta_1 \| \cdots \| \Delta_n$ , where each $\Delta_i$ is a normed BPA or BPP process.
+Finally, we prove that bisimilarity is decidable in a natural subclass of normed PA processes (see [2]), which consists of processes of the form $\Delta_1 \| \cdots \| \Delta_n$, where each Δ_i is a normed BPA or a normed BPP process.

 In many parts of our paper we rely on results established by other researchers.
-The question of possible decomposition of processes into a parallel product of primes was first addressed by Milner and Moller in [MM93].
-A more general result was later proved by Christensen, Hirshfeld and Moller (see [CHM93b])-it says that each normed process has a unique decomposition into primes up to bisimilarity.
+The question of possible decomposability of processes into a parallel product of primes was first addressed by Milner and Moller in [14].
+A more general result was later proved by Christensen, Hirshfeld and Moller (see [8])-it says that each normed process has a unique decomposition into primes up to bisimilarity.
 However, the proof is non-constructive.